andywer/webpack-blocks/docs/MIGRATION-GUIDE.md

 ### webpack as a peer dependency

 Webpack is now a peer dependency of `@webpack-blocks/webpack`.
-Just make sure to explicitly `npm install --save-dev webpack`.
+Make sure to explicitly `npm install --save-dev webpack`.

 ### babel6 is now babel